 (2) The first review in respect of a worker is to be conducted 3 months after the day on which the worker commences participation in the specialised retraining program, and subsequent reviews are to be at 3 monthly intervals.

-[Section 158H inserted by No. 42 of 2004 s.
+[Section 158H inserted: No. 42 of 2004 s.
 119.]

 158I.
 WorkCover WA may direct modification etc. of programs